 You can also purchase the Raw Paws Pet Food Kelp Powder on Amazon – but you won’t be able to use the discount code there, just FYI.

 How To Feed Kelp To Your Dog

 You can simply sprinkle the kelp over your dog’s food, regardless of whether it’s dry dog food, canned, homemade, or raw.

-Sometimes I also make homemade treats with kelp.
+Sometimes I also make homemade dog treats with kelp.

-Here’s a SUPER easy raw dog food recipe with kelp for you that I feature in one of my raw dog food ebooks, 20 Raw Meals for Dogs.
+Here’s a SUPER easy raw dog food recipe with kelp for beginners.

 Both ingredients are from Raw Paws Pet Food!